MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-data-sources.md

 After you create the data source, it's available to use with DirectQuery connections or through scheduled refresh.
 You can learn more about setting up scheduled refresh in [Configure scheduled refresh](refresh-scheduled-refresh.md).

-The link between your dataset and the data source in the gateway is based on your server name and database name.
+The link between your semantic model and the data source in the gateway is based on your server name and database name.
 These names must match.
 For example, if you supply an IP address for the server name in Power BI Desktop, you must use the IP address for the data source in the gateway configuration.
 If you use `SERVER\INSTANCE` in Power BI Desktop, you must use the same format in the data source you configure for the gateway.

 If you're listed in the **Users** tab of the data source configured in the gateway, and the server and database name match, you see the gateway listed as **Running** under **Gateway connections** in the **Settings** for your data source.
 You can select **Scheduled refresh** to set up scheduled refresh for the data source.

 :::image type="content" source="media/service-gateway-data-sources/gateway-connection.png" alt-text="Screenshot of how to create gateway connection.":::

 > [!IMPORTANT]
-> If your dataset contains multiple data sources, each data source must be added in the gateway.
+> If your semantic model contains multiple data sources, each data source must be added in the gateway.
 If one or more data sources aren't added to the gateway, you won't see the gateway as available for scheduled refresh.

 ## Manage users